swiftlang/swift/docs/ConcurrencyRoadmap.md

 * Immutable memory (such as a `let` constant), local memory (such as a local variable that’s never captured), and value component memory (such as a properties of a struct, or an enum case), are already protected from data races.
 * Unsafe memory (such as an arbitrary allocation referenced by an `UnsafeMutablePointer`) is associated with an unsafe abstraction.
 It’s actively undesirable to try to force these abstractions to be used safely, because these abstractions are meant to be usable to bypass safe language rules when necessary.
 Instead, we have to trust the programmer to use these correctly.
 * Global memory (such as a global or static variable) can in principle be accessed by any code anywhere, so is subject to data races.
 * Class component memory can also be accessed from any code that hold a reference to the class.
 This means that while the _reference_ to the class may be protected by an actor, passing that reference between actors exposes its properties to data races.
-Note that this also references to classes held within value types when these are passsed between actors.
+This also includes references to classes held within value types, when these are passed between actors.

 The goal of **full actor isolation** is to ensure that these last two categorizations are protected by default.